adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-blog-rss-feed.md

 ## Astro Blog Post RSS Feed

-So far in this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/tutorials/astro-beginners-tutorial-series/">Astro Beginners’ tutorial</a>, all the routes on the site have been HTML pages; whether generated from Astro markup files or Markdown.
+So far in this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/tutorials/astro-beginners-tutorial-series/">Astro Beginners’ tutorial</a>, all the routes on the site have been HTML pages, whether generated from Astro markup files or Markdown.
 In this final lesson, we see Astro can also generate non-HTML content.
-We focus on adding an Astro Blog RSS feed, though you can use can follow a similar approach to serve a PDF brochure or even some JSON data from your Astro site.
+We focus on adding an Astro Blog RSS feed, though you can follow a similar approach to serve a PDF brochure or even some JSON data from your Astro site.

 ## Astro Resource Routes

 We saw earlier, if we want Astro to generate an HTML page, we create a `.astro`, Markdown or HTML file within the `src/pages` directory.
 Astro generates the page using that input file’s path to determine the route the content is served from.
 So `https://example.com/docs/getting-started` might be generated from `src/pages/docs/getting-started.astro`.

 For non-HTML routes, we follow the same file-based routing pattern, still creating the source file within `src/pages`.
 One difference, though, is that for non-HTML routes, you need to create a TypeScript (or JavaScript) file (instead of `.astro`, etc.).
-Going back to the PDF brochure example, you might create `src/pages/brochure.pdf`.ts to make the brochure available at the endpoint `https://example.com/brochure.pdf`.
+Going back to the PDF brochure example, you might create `src/pages/brochure.pdf.ts`&nbsp;to make the brochure available at the endpoint `https://example.com/brochure.pdf`.

 ### Astro non-HTML Route Source